 Non-deductible real property charges

-You can deduct costs of maintenance and repairs, however, only if the tax authority itemizes these amounts in your bill.
+You can deduct costs of maintenance and repairs included in your tax bill, however, only if the tax authority itemizes these amounts in your bill.

 Taxes paid through escrow accounts

-If you pay your real property taxes by depositing money into an escrow account every month as part of your mortgage payment, make sure you don't treat the entire payment as a property tax deduction.
+If you pay your real property taxes by depositing money into an escrow account every month as part of your mortgage payment, make sure you don't treat these payments as your property tax deduction.

-Only the amount that the bank or lender forwards to the Internal Revenue Service (IRS), often noted on Form 1098, qualifies for the deduction.
-That’s because, the amount you must pay to an escrow account is adjusted yearly to be as close as possible to the precise amount due, but it’s never exactly the same amount.
+Generally, only the amount that the bank or lender actually pays the tax authority during the years is deductible.
+This amount is often shown on your Form 1098 where it is reported to you and to the Internal Revenue Service (IRS).
+That’s because, the amount you must pay to an escrow account is adjusted yearly to be as close as possible to the precise amount due, but it’s rarely exactly the same amount.